Brainstorm

 - Repeat steps 4-6 until all group members have taken their turn.
 You are now finished the brainstorming session.

-Download and export instructions
+Whiteboard usage, download and export instructions

-- Select Word (docx) format and again choose "Download."
+- Select PNG format and click export.

 Post work